-Sheri Soltes founded and has run a successful business for 30 years.
-Prior to that she was a civil trial attorney for 8 years and a Briefing Attorney for the First Court of Appeals, Harris County, Texas.
+Sheri Soltes is a CEO of a not for profit business that she created over 30 years ago.
+Prior to that, she was a civil trial attorney and appellate attorney for 8 years.
+She also served as a Briefing Attorney for the First Court of Appeals, Harris County, Texas.

 Sheri moved back to Austin from Houston where she’d been practicing law in 1993.
-She has lived in the same house in District 47 for 24 years.
+She has lived in the same house in Southwest Travis County Precinct 3 for 25 years.

 Through Sheri’s leadership, Service Dogs, Inc. partners with the Texas Juvenile Justice Department in conducting PAWS, the nation’s first and only juvenile prison service dog training program.
 PAWS teaches youth empathy, responsibility and vocational skill.